-- (a) an offence under section 4(3), 6(2) or (3), 7(3), 12 or 21 of the Drugs (Prevention of Misuse) Act; - (b) an offence under section 11 or 17 of the Criminal Justice (International Cooperation)(Anguilla) Act; - (c) an attempt, conspiracy or incitement to commit an offence specified in paragraph (a) or (b); or
+- (a) an offence under section 4(3), 6(2) or (3), 7(3), 12 or 21 of the Drugs (Prevention of Misuse) Act; - (b) an offence under section 11 or 17 of the Criminal Justice (International Cooperation)(Anguilla) Act; - (c) an attempt, conspiracy or incitement to commit an offence specified in paragraph (a) or (b); or - (d) aiding, abetting, counselling or procuring the commission of an offence specified in paragraph (a) or (b);

+"enforcement receiver" means a receiver appointed under section 47(1);

+"ENRSP Regulations" means the Externally and Non-Regulated Service Provider Regulations made under section 159;

+"externally regulated service provider" has the meaning specified in the Anti-money Laundering and Terrorist Financing Regulations;

+"external supervisor", in the case of an externally regulated service provider, means the supervisory authority responsible for supervising the licensed business of the service provider carried on in Anguilla;

-- (d) aiding, abetting, counselling or procuring the commission of an offence specified in paragraph (a) or (b); - "enforcement receiver" means a receiver appointed under section 47(1); - "financial intelligence unit" means a central public body or agency responsible for receiving (and if permitted, requesting), analysing and disseminating disclosures of financial information- - (a) concerning the proceeds of crime or the suspected proceeds of crime; or - (b) required by any law or enactment for the purposes of combatting money laundering; - "forfeiture order" means an order for the forfeiture of cash under section 112; - "Fund" means the National Forfeiture Fund established under section 154; - "general criminal conduct" has the meaning specified in section 12(1); - "gift" has the meaning specified in section 9; - "interest", in relation to property includes- - (a) a right, including a right to possession of the property; - (b) any legal interest or estate; and - (c) any equitable interest or power; - "interim receiving order" means an order made by the Court under section 81; - "liquidation" includes the dissolution of a foundation; - "liquidator" includes a person appointed to supervise the dissolution of a foundation; - "management receiver" means a receiver appointed under section 46(1); - "money laundering investigation" means an investigation into whether a person has committed a money laundering offence; - "money laundering" means an act which- - (a) constitutes a money laundering offence; - (b) would constitute a money laundering offence if done in Anguilla;
+- "financial intelligence unit" means a central public body or agency responsible for receiving (and if permitted, requesting), analysing and disseminating disclosures of financial information- - (a) concerning the proceeds of crime or the suspected proceeds of crime; or - (b) required by any law for the purposes of combatting money laundering; $(Act\ 3/2013,\ s.\ 2(c))$

+"forfeiture order" means an order for the forfeiture of cash under section 112:

+"Fund" means the National Forfeiture Fund established under section 164;

+"general criminal conduct" has the meaning specified in section 12(1);

+"gift" has the meaning specified in section 9;

+"interest", in relation to property includes-

+- (a) a right, including a right to possession of the property;

+- (b) any legal interest or estate; and

+- (c) any equitable interest or power;

+"interim receiving order" means an order made by the Court under section 81;

+"liquidation" includes the dissolution of a foundation;

+"liquidator" includes a person appointed to supervise the dissolution of a foundation;

+"management receiver" means a receiver appointed under section 46(1);

+"money laundering investigation" means an investigation into whether a person has committed a money laundering offence;

+"money laundering" means an act which-

+(a) constitutes a money laundering offence; or (Act 3/2013, s.
+2(d))

-(Act 18/2009, s.
+(b) would constitute a money laundering offence if done in Anguilla; (Act 18/2009, s.
 2(b))

+"money laundering offence" means-
-- "money laundering offence" means- - (a) an offence under section 125, 126 or 127; - (b) an attempt, conspiracy or incitement to commit an offence specified in paragraph (a); or

-(c) aiding, abetting, counselling or procuring the commission of an offence specified in paragraph (a);

-"Money Laundering Reporting Officer" means the person appointed as Money Laundering Reporting Officer by a service provider under and in accordance with the Anti-money Laundering and Terrorist Financing Regulations;
+- (a) an offence under section 125, 126 or 127; - (b) an attempt, conspiracy or incitement to commit an offence specified in paragraph (a); or - (c) aiding, abetting, counselling or procuring the commission of an offence specified in paragraph (a); - "Money Laundering Reporting Officer" means the person appointed as Money Laundering Reporting Officer by a service provider under and in accordance with the Anti-money Laundering and Terrorist Financing Regulations;